10 productivity apps to make positive changes in 2024, tried and tested by us

 Have to upgrade for certain key features

 Much like the best journaling apps, the app allows you to jot down what is on your mind onto a virtual 'scratch pad'.
 There are also useful templates for certain note-taking scenarios, like 'to-do list', 'meeting note' and 'monthly goals'.
-One of the unexpectedly helpful perks, I found, was the option to add images and audio to notes.
+One of the unexpectedly helpful perks, I found, was the option to add images and audio to notes as I could just record myself saying something as it came to mind or take a picture to look at something again later on.

-Additionally, I loved how you can also create widgets that sit on your phone's home screen (so you don't even need to open the app), meaning you can see important reminders or your to-do list at a glance.
+Additionally, I loved how you can also create widgets that sit on your phone's home screen so you don't even need to open the app and you can see important reminders or your to-do list at a glance.
 It's worth noting (no pun intended) that the premium version provides several key perks including offline access as well as bigger space for file uploads.

 Google Calendar app logo and calendar screenshot view